HIGHLIGHTS-Tennis-Day two at the Australian Open

 British 12th seed Johanna Konta was the first big-name player to be knocked out on Tuesday when Tunisia's Ons Jabeur thrashed her 6-4 6-2 in just over an hour on 1573 Arena.
 The pair were one of the first matches to start on Tuesday after rain played havoc with the draw on the first day.

 Konta has been troubled by a knee injury for more than a year and had not played in more than four months as she tried to regain her fitness ahead of the season opening Grand Slam.
-The world number 85 sealed victory when Konta's defensive backhand sailed over the baseline and she now faces either Madison Brengle or Caroline Garcia in the next round.
+Jabeur sealed victory when Konta's defensive backhand sailed over the baseline and she now faces either Madison Brengle or Caroline Garcia in the next round.

-READ MORE Tsitsipas calls for "a little more respect" after rowdy first round

-'It's all good': Barty romps through after stuttering start Rust-free Federer launches Melbourne campaign with sublime win

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)